 Of particular note with respect to the District HCP are the enforcement measures and penalties that have been established during declared droughts.
 Each day that a violation occurs is a separate violation, and the penalties are cumulative.
 Every District permit contains both a User Conservation Plan (UCP) and a User Drought Contingency Plan (UDCP) as an agreed part of the permit, specifying both voluntary and mandatory actions that the permittee and end users, as warranted, will take under various drought stages.
 The UDCPs include drought-time curtailment charts that specify the allowed pumpage each month during various drought stages and emergency response periods of various durations.
-Penalties related to pumpage violations during Critical-Stage and Exceptional-Stage drought carry twice the dollar fines as those during Alarm-Stage Drought.
+Penalties related to pumpage violations during Stage III Critical- and Stage IV Exceptional- Drought carry twice the dollar fines as those during Stage II Alarm Drought.
 These penalties have been determined to have considerable deterrent value and success in attaining compliance with District pumpage regulations.

 The daily penalties for violations related to failure to reduce pumpage during District-declared drought are shown in Table 6-2 below.
-Changes to the penalty structure and amounts that do not affect compliance and therefore take would be a proposed administrative change under the HCP and not require an HCP or ITP amendment.
+Changes to the penalty structure and amounts that do not adversely affect compliance and therefore take would be a proposed administrative change under the HCP and not require an HCP or ITP amendment.